Manga is arguably one of Japan’s most significant cultural gifts to the entire globe. Here’s a list of the top 50 most famous light novel authors:

 This artist has been creating Manga since the late 1970s.
 He is most recognized for his work as the original character designer of “Otogi-Jushi Akazukin,” He demonstrates exceptional creativity.
 But that’s not all.
 He is also the famous Manga “Made in Abyss,” which has a very successful anime version.

 Fumiyo Kono’s In This Corner of the World is a famous, award-winning modern manga series.
 Her other popular series, Town of Evening Calm, Country of Cherry Blossoms, was launched in 2004.
 Kono’s popular manga series are both situated in and around Hiroshima, where she grew up.
 The narrative of a young lady living in Kure, a naval town just outside Hiroshima, under the shadow of World War II, is told in This Corner of the World, which was recently turned into an anime film.
 The narrative delves into Japanese civilian life in the area during the devastating times of war.
 Town of Evening Calm, Country of Cherry Blossoms, adapted into both a novel and a live-action film, tells two different stories.
-The first is set ten years after the bombing of Hiroshima and follows a family living in post-war 1950s Japan.
-The second story follows the next generation of that family, living in 1980s Tokyo.

 If you are a lover of the shōnen ai genre, you should know that Moto Hagio is one of these stories’ pioneers.
 However, this artist has been involved with many other themes, such as science fiction and even romance.
 One of his most popular creations has been Pō no Ichizoku, Thomas no Shinzō, and, of course, Zankoku Na Kami Ga Shihai Suru, which is one of the most recent and deals with quite sensitive topics, such as child abuse by his father, and homosexuality.
 Mato’s legacy has been so positive that she has received multiple awards for her writing innovation for younger girls.